poga/KubeScript/README.md

 To start, you need the following tools installed on your computer:

 * docker
-* kubectl: only tested with 1.9.7
+* kubectl
 * [conduit](https://conduit.io/)

 You also need a working kubernetes cluster.
+Currently, only v1.9.7 is tested.

 **note**: When using GKE, you need to create a role first: